Mercury dosage

 Mercury measurement is a requirement in many regulatory frameworks:

-- Human food and nutraceuticals : control of heavy metal levels according to regulations (EC) No. 1881/2006 and (EU) 2023/915, guaranteeing the safety of foodstuffs and supplements.
+- Human food and nutraceuticals : control of heavy metal levels according to regulations (EC) No 1881/2006 and (EU) 2023/915, guaranteeing the safety of foodstuffs and supplements.

-- Cosmetics : verification of the absence of mercury in accordance with Regulation (EC) No. 1223/2009, which prohibits its use in the composition of products.
+- Cosmetics : verification of the absence of mercury in accordance with Regulation (EC) No 1223/2009, which prohibits its use in the composition of products.

 - Environment : monitoring of soil, sediment and water quality within the framework of environmental regulations (Water Framework Directive, effluent monitoring).

-The analyses can also contribute to the validation of decontamination processes or the certification of organic and natural products.
+The analyses can also contribute to the validation of decontamination processes or to the certification of organic and natural products.

 Carrying out analyses at YesWeLab

-All results are delivered with traceability and compliance with quality requirements, according to ISO 17025 standards and COFRAC accreditations.
+All results are delivered with traceability and in compliance with quality requirements, according to ISO 17025 standards and COFRAC accreditations.

-The YesWeLab scientific team supports its clients from method selection to results interpretation, ensuring responsiveness, reliability, and compliance.
+The YesWeLab scientific team supports its clients from method selection to results interpretation, guaranteeing responsiveness, reliability, and compliance.
 Thanks to its digital platform, analysis management is centralized: quote requests, sample tracking, and secure report retrieval.

 Technical data